mwdowns/turner-challenge/README.md

 The dynamic search functionality is also lacking.
 I think I'm messing up somewhere with the setState method.

 Not sure exactly how I should feel about all of this.
 I think the backend is solid, but the frontend is not.
-Maybe it's a good start for just learning React this weekend?
+Maybe it's a good start for someone who just learned React this weekend?
 Or maybe it's not.
+I still tend to shy away from working too much on stlying...I just find that ROI for the time I spend trying to move this one block 5px to the left is not great.